leihuang/rxnnet/README.md

 A Python package for representing **reaction networks**, examining their **structures** and simulating their **behaviors**.
 Currently implemented as a wrapper of SloppyCell (http://sloppycell.sourceforge.net/).

-Mathematically, a reaction network can be represented as dx/dt = N v(x,p), where x, v and p are concentration, rate and parameter vectors, respectively and N is stoichiometry matrix.
+Mathematically, a reaction network can be represented as dx/dt = N v(x,p), where x, v and p are the concentration, rate and parameter vectors, respectively and N is the stoichiometry matrix.

 Structures:
 - stoichiometry matrix N